Note: Electron was previously named Atom Shell.

 1. Entry of Application

-In NW.js the main entry point of an application is a web page.
+In NW.js the main entry point of an application is a web page or a JS script.
 You specify a

 package.json and it is opened in a browser window as